-- During Spring 2001.
-ACT has adjusted its usual 60day ACT Assessment retest restriction for the PSAE administration.
-Grade 11 students who wish to take the ACT Assessment with extended time more than once during the spring may do so, as follows: - Students who can test with regular-type or large-type materials with up to 50 percent additional time may request to test with accommodations during the PSAE testing window for ACT Assessment accommodations and may also apply for ACT Assessment Extended-Time National Testing on the April 7, 2001, national test date.
-Students must submit a complete Application for Extended-Time National Testing postmarked by March 2, 2001. - Students whose disabilities require Special Testing (e.g., more than 50 percent additional time, alternate formats, or testing over multiple days) may request to test with accommodations during the PSAE testing window for ACT Assessment accommodations and may also apply for and test via ACT Assessment Special Testing during February and/or March 2001.
-Students must submit a complete Request for Special Testing a minimum of four weeks prior to their proposed Special Testing. - During 2001-2002.
-Students who have been approved for ACT Assessment accommodations for the spring PSAE administration and wish to retake the ACT Assessment with accommodations during 2001-2002 will be eligible for a streamlined request process next year.
+- During Spring 2009.
+ACT has adjusted its usual 60-day ACT retest restriction for the PSAE administration.
+Grade 11 students who wish to take the ACT with extended time more than once during the spring may do so, as follows: - Students who can test with regular type or large type materials with up to 50 percent additional time may request to test with accommodations once during the PSAE testing window for ACT accommodations and may also apply for ACT Extended Time National Testing on the April 4, 2009, National Test Date.
+To apply, students must submit a completed Application for ACT Extended Time National Testing postmarked by February 27, 2009. - Students whose disabilities require Special Testing (e.g., more than 50 percent additional time, alternate formats, or testing over multiple days) may request to test with accommodations once during the PSAE testing window and may also apply for and test via ACT Special Testing during the months immediately before or after PSAE testing.
+To apply, students must submit a completed Request for ACT Special Testing.
+If the student wishes to take the ACT Plus Writing in April, the request form must be postmarked by February 27, 2009. - During 2009-2010.
+Students who have been approved for ACT accommodations for the spring PSAE administration and wish to retake the ACT with accommodations during the 2009-2010 academic year will be eligible for a streamlined request process.